Sustainable development and community resilience

 - Introduction to sustainable development This introduction has been developed by the Sustainable Development Communications Network, including sustainable development organizations from around the world.
 The site contains a timeline of sustainable development history, background material on the most important aspects of the concept, and suggestions for further exploration.

 - Sustainable development - Global issues This part of the globalissues.org web site attempts to introduce the issue of development and sustainable development.
-Sustainable Development is often an over-used word, but goes to the heart of tackling a number of inter-related global issues such as poverty, inequality, hunger and environmental degradation.
+Sustainable development is often seen as an over-used concept, but it goes to the heart of tackling a number of inter-related global issues such as poverty, inequality, hunger and environmental degradation.
 In theory, development that is sustainable and not damaging to the planet is very possible.
 Of course though, in reality there are a lot of politics and challenges involved as highlighted throughout this site.

 - What is sustainable development?
 This site is home to the UK-based Sustainable Development Unit (SDU) is situated within the Department for Environment, Food and Rural Affairs (Defra).
 A widely-used and accepted international definition of sustainable development is: 'development which meets the needs of the present without compromising the ability of future generations to meet their own needs' - Globally we are not even meeting the needs of the present let alone considering the needs of future generations.